mozilla-services/powerhose/README.rst

 Powerhose
 =========

-Powerhose turns your CPU-bound tasks into I/O-bound tasks so your applications are easier to scale.
+Powerhose turns your CPU-bound tasks into I/O-bound tasks so your Python applications are easier to scale.

 Powerhose is an implementation of the